Montimage/mmt-security/readme.md

 This repository contains the following folders:

 - `src` : C code of mmt-security
-- `rules`: set of XML rules.
-An encoded version (*.so) of these rules will be distributed with mmt-sec when using `make deb`
+- `rules`: set of official XML rules.
+An encoded version (*.so) of these rules will be distributed with mmt-sec when using `make deb`.
+All rules (official and for testing purposes) are stored in rules/properties_all
 - `check`: sample pcap files and expected results to validate mmt-security
 - `doc`: [documentation](doc/_index.md)
 - `test`: diversity of testing code